 What happens if you get caught driving without a license?
 If you’ve been charged with driving with a revoked license in NC (DWLR), you may be facing harsh penalties such as fines, points on your license, jail time, and even an additional driving license revocation.
 Not only will these consequences affect your ability to get to work or school, they can raise your insurance rates.
 It can take years to undo that damage.

 If you successfully challenge your charges with the help of a competent lawyer, however, you can maintain your current car insurance rates and avoid further difficulties getting yourself back on the road.
-The traffic violation lawyers at Wilson, Reives & Silverman are prepared to help you fight your charges.
+The traffic violation lawyers at Wilson, Reives, Silverman & Doran are prepared to help you fight your charges.
 Work with us, and you get effective legal counsel from lawyers you can trust.

 What are the reasons for revoking a driving license?